clarsbyte/robot-center-estimation/README.md

 1. read the documentation for [launch files](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html)

-2. You should create a launch file that will launch the following nodes __and__ invoke the `sim_node_launch.py` launch file to start the sim.
+2. You should create a launch file inside your `your_solution` package that will launch the following nodes __and__ invoke the `sim_node_launch.py` launch file to start the sim.
 Create a new package called `my_launch` where this launch file will live

 nodes to launch: